C&C Group (LON:CCR) Shares Down 9.3% – Here’s Why

-Separately, Shore Capital restated a “buy” rating on shares of C&C Group in a research note on Tuesday, October 28th.
-One equities research analyst has rated the stock with a Buy rating, According to data from MarketBeat, C&C Group has an average rating of “Buy”.
+Separately, Shore Capital reaffirmed a “buy” rating on shares of C&C Group in a report on Tuesday, October 28th.
+One investment analyst has rated the stock with a Buy rating, According to data from MarketBeat, C&C Group presently has an average rating of “Buy”.

 C&C Group Stock Performance